-Take a globe, close your eyes, and travel wherever your index finger takes you; meet new people, connect with the history and the culture of the country.
+Take a globe, close your eyes, and travel wherever your index finger takes you; meet new people, connect with the country’s history and culture.

 # # #

-Would you like a truly authentic Australia travel experience?
+Would you like a truly authentic Australian travel experience?

-Are you ready to meet some new Aussie friends, to connect with nature, history and culture of the Australian continent?
+Are you ready to meet some new Aussie friends, to connect with the nature, history, and culture of the Australian continent?

 Post by Emma Lawson, the blog guest

 Emma Lawson is an Aussie lifestyle blogger and an avid traveler.
-In her spare time, she likes to do research, and write articles to create awarness regarding healthly lifestyle.
+In her spare time, she likes to do research, and write articles to create awareness regarding a healthy lifestyle.
 She is happily married and a proud mum to two boys.